1 Apps

 "base directory relative to which user-specific configuration files should be written"

 var : data files folder.
 More or less related to XDG spec's XDG_DATA_HOME folder.
-It is defined as
+It's defined as

 "the base directory relative to which user-specific non executable data files should be stored"